 Participants of the Internship program will be provided with:

-• An opportunity to live in and gain impressions from one of the most politically divisive and ambivalent regions of the Middle East.
+- An opportunity to live in and gain impressions from one of the Middle East’s most politically divisive and ambivalent regions.

-• The assistance of well-qualified, attentive Arabic teachers, all with an excellent educational background, ready and happy to help you.
+- The assistance of well-qualified, attentive Arabic teachers, all with an excellent educational background, who are ready and happy to help you.

-• The opportunity to lead projects which will help the people of Palestine, Palestinian children and refugees.
+- The opportunity to lead projects that will help the people of Palestine, Palestinian children, and refugees.

 Who Can Participate?